 A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

-OVERVIEW: The purpose of this in-depth guide is to provide a practical understanding of Maslow’s 5 basic human needs.
-This guide illustrates how to use Maslow’s 5 basic needs to understand your motivations and help facilitate psychological growth.
+OVERVIEW: This in-depth guide provides a practical understanding of Maslow’s 5 basic human needs, illustrating how to use these insights to understand human motivations and help facilitate psychological growth.

 ______________